Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/07-AI-Engine-Floating-Point/README.md

 The floating-point accumulator has a latency of two clock cycles, so you cannot use two `fpmac` instructions using the same accumulator back to back, but only every other cycle.
 You can optimize code by using two accumulators, used in turn, that add at the end to get the final result.

 - Navigate to the `FIRFilter` directory.
-- Type `make allaie` in the console and wait for completion of the three following stages:
+- Type `make allaie` in the console and wait for completion of the four following stages:
   1. `aie`
   2. `aiesim`
   3. `aiecmp`